 Designer Stimulants Drug Information

-The term "designer stimulants" is used for chemicals that produce similar subjective effects to illegal recreational drugs.
-Development of synthesized drugs may involve altering the molecular structure of existing drugs, or identifying different chemical structures that generate the same effects that illegal drugs produce.
+New "designer stimulants" produce strong effects on human mind and body, similar to the traditional illegal drugs.
+Development of new synthetic drugs may involve altering the molecular structure of existing drugs, or creation of different chemical structures that generate the same effects that illegal drugs produce.

-A group of synthetic compounds consisting of β-keto- and methylendioxy-derivatives of amphetamines and derivatives of piperazine have been recently developed as recreational ("party") drugs with psychoactive properties.
+A group of synthetic compounds consisting of β-keto- derivatives of amphetamines (synthetic cathinones) and derivatives of piperazine have been developed as recreational ("party") drugs with psychoactive properties.
 They gained popularity as legal alternative to amphetamines and cocaine and have been abused worldwide, prompting investigation into their safety.
 These drugs were proven to possess central stimulation effects similar to those of other illicit drugs.

 Designer stimulants are excreted in urine unchanged and as conjugated hydroxy-metabolites.
 Cathinone is known to metabolize extensively by reduction of β-keto group into free norephedrine and nor-ψ-ephedrine.
-Similar metabolic path is expected for other synthetic stimulants possessingβ-keto structure.
+Similar metabolic path is expected for other synthetic cathinones.

-Synthetic designer stimulants are produced in clandestine laboratories and are commonly sold as "bath salts" at smoke shops or available online.
-They are sold under a variety of names that include Ivory Wave, Cloud Nine, Bliss, Red Dove, Vanilla Sky and Hurricane Charlie.
+Synthetic designer stimulants are produced in clandestine laboratories and are commonly sold at smoke shops or available online.
+They are sold under a variety of names that include Bath Salt, Ivory Wave, Cloud Nine, Bliss, Red Dove, Vanilla Sky and Hurricane Charlie.
+Many new names have been introduced.

 These "bath salts" are in reality potent crystallized chemicals that may be snorted, swallowed or smoked.
-They contain powerful stimulants such as methylone, ethylenedioxypyrovalerone (MDPV) and mephedrone, which mimic the stimulating effects of cocaine, methamphetamine or MDMA.
+They contain powerful stimulants, which mimic the stimulating effects of cocaine, methamphetamine or MDMA.
 Additionally, some forms of designer stimulants may be sold and veiled as MDMA (ecstasy) tablets.

 Effects sought by users include feelings of physical and mental wellbeing, exhilaration, euphoria, increased alertness, elevated motor activity, and postponement of hunger or fatigue.
 Young adults in the United States and other countries have reportedly died from using these products.
 While synthetic stimulants appear to affect users in ways similar to amphetamines and cocaine, reports concerning aggression, tachycardia, paranoia and suicide suggest that they may be more acutely toxic.
 There are no known medical uses for synthetic stimulants, and long-term effects are unknown, although experts have stated that cardiovascular effects can last for days after ingestion.